rcastellotti/programming-task-dse/README.md

 # programming-task-dse

-This repository contains a programming task the [Distributed Systems & Operating Systems](https://dse.in.tum.de) gave me to test my skills before discussing a guided research project
+This repository contains a programming task the [Distributed Systems & Operating Systems](https://dse.in.tum.de) chair gave me to test my skills before discussing a guided research project.
 ## Instructions

 -  build with `make`